 Produce a personal plan on how to overcome specific challenges (could be delegation, dealing with conflict, having difficult conversations, interacting with peers)

 Crucially, create time and space to reflect on who they are now as a manager and where they want to get to to support business objectives

 The programme consists of six 2 x hour group coaching sessions, over a three month period (can be adapted to meet the needs of your business).

 As well as covering practical topics within the sessions, adequate time is reserved for self-reflection, shared learning and activities between sessions to maintain momentum.

 New managers will learn and experience tools and techniques within the programme to use back in their own environment - active listening skills, questioning, confidence building, supportive learning and how understanding themselves better can enable the understanding of others.

 Participants will receive a workbook in advance which includes methodologies, activities, tools and techniques to work on back in their place of work.

 Group coaching in this way has multiple benefits.
-Participants will learn as a group, and hear of others in similar positions, learning from each other, building bonds and creating a supportive community.
+Participants will learn as a group, and hear of others in similar positions, learning from each other, building bonds and creating a supportive community and common language.

 Please get in touch if you are interested in running this group coaching programme within your organisation.